Tom Griffin’s practice includes business formations, secured transactions, bankruptcy, business and real estate litigation, and collections.

 Since 1991, Mr. Griffin has practiced extensively in the area of business formations, secured transactions, business and real estate litigation and bankruptcy representing debtors, creditors, creditors committees and trustees.
 He has given seminars and has served as a guest lecturer in the areas of bankruptcy, foreclosure and commercial law.
 Mr. Griffin is licensed to practice in the State of California, as well as each of the United States District Courts in California.

 Mr. Griffin serves as general counsel for the California Association of Collectors.
-In that role, Mr. Griffin’s duties include drafting legislation, meeting with legislators and stakeholders regarding bills before the California Legislature that impact the credit and collections industry.
-Advising the Association and its members concerning change sin the law affecting the industry and organizing and moderating legal seminars for the Association’s members.
-Additionally, Mr. Griffin defends collection agencies in lawsuits filed by consumers claiming violations fo the FDCPA, the Rosenthal Act and related statutes.
+In that role, Mr. Griffin’s duties include drafting legislation, meeting with legislators and stakeholders regarding bills before the California Legislature that impact the credit and collections industry, advising the Association and its members concerning changes in the law affecting the industry and organizing and moderating legal seminars for the Association’s members.
+Additionally, Mr. Griffin defends collection agencies in lawsuits filed by consumers claiming violations of the FDCPA, the Rosenthal Act and related statutes.
+Also, Mr. Griffin serves on the Members Attorney Program Committee of ACA International, the nationwide association for credit and collection professionals.